-As an alternative to a fraud alert, consumers have the right to place a "credit freeze" on a credit report, which will prohibit a credit bureau from releasing information in the credit report without the consumer's express authorization.
-The credit freeze is designed to prevent credit, loans, and services from being approved in a consumer's name without consent.
-However, consumers should be aware that using a credit freeze to take control over who gets access to the personal and financial information in their credit report may delay, interfere with, or prohibit the timely approval of any subsequent request or application they make regarding a new loan, credit, mortgage, or any other account involving the extension of credit.
-Pursuant to federal law, consumers cannot be charged to place or lift a credit freeze on their credit report.
-To request a credit freeze, individuals may need to provide some or all of the following information:
+As an alternative to a fraud alert, consumers have the right to place a "security freeze" on a credit report (also called a "credit freeze"), free of charge, which will prohibit a credit bureau from releasing information in the credit report without the consumer's express authorization.
+The security freeze is designed to prevent credit, loans, and services from being approved in a consumer's name without consent.
+However, consumers should be aware that using a security freeze to take control over who gets access to the personal and financial information in their credit report may delay, interfere with, or prohibit the timely approval of any subsequent request or application they make regarding a new loan, credit, mortgage, or any other account involving the extension of credit.
+Pursuant to federal law, consumers cannot be charged to place or lift a security freeze on their credit report.
+To request a security freeze, individuals may need to provide some or all of the following information:

 - 1. Full name (including middle initial as well as Jr., Sr., II, III, etc.); - 2.
 Social Security number; - 3.
-Date of birth: - 4.
+Date of birth; - 4.
 Addresses for the prior two to five years; - 5.
 Proof of current address, such as a current utility bill or telephone bill;

-1Kroll's activation website is only compatible with the current version or one version earlier of Chrome, Firefox, Safari and Edge.
+'Kroll's activation website is only compatible with the current version or one version earlier of Chrome, Firefox, Safari and Edge.
 To receive credit services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.